 - Over 100 languages are spoken by the city’s residents.

 In Melbourne everything is within easy reach.
 We have a comprehensive public transport system that is being continually improved and extended, lots of bike lanes and a public bike hire system.
 For the walkers, a short stroll down a laneway in the city can turn into a whole afternoon of discovery.
 Our city laneways host local designers, public art, cafés and restaurants.

 And for the sports fans among us, Melbourne hosts many national and international sporting events, from tennis, cricket, horseracing and of course, Australian Rules Football.

 Melbourne is a truly multicultural city and home to people from 140 different cultures (31% of Melbourne’s population were born overseas).
 You will find small multicultural ‘hubs’ all over the city and its suburbs where you can sample a variety of international flavours.

 Even if you’re already a local, you’ll find there is always something new to discover, such as food and wine, coffee, sport, parks, exhibitions at museums and libraries, shopping, markets and of course Federation Square, across the road from Flinders Street Station, so it’s easy to get to, but best of all, it has the biggest free Wi-Fi site in Australia.

-If you're moving to Melbourne for the first time, see Living in Melbourne for more information on the weather, banks, your safety and adjusting to Australian culture.
+If you're moving to Melbourne for the first time, see Life in Melbourne for more information on the weather, banks, your safety and adjusting to Australian culture.

 Melbourne is located in the state of Victoria, which offers a wealth of diverse regional areas and attractions, from sweeping coastline and pristine beaches to national parks and forests teeming with wildlife to wineries, lakes and mountains offering skiing, climbing and hiking.